sarthak7399/ShubhSay/README.md

-# ShubhSay
+# 🌸 ShubhSay

-**ShubhSay** is an open-source app to organise contacts, create groups, and prepare personalised wishes for any occasion.
+**ShubhSay** is an open-source app to organise contacts, create groups, and prepare personalised wishes for any occasion — quickly and effortlessly.

 ---

-## Why ShubhSay?
+## ✨ Why ShubhSay?

-On festivals, birthdays, or special occasions, we often want to wish many people, but selecting contacts one by one and typing messages repeatedly is time-consuming.
-ShubhSay simplifies this by letting you organise contacts and generate personalised wishes in bulk.
+On festivals, birthdays, or special occasions, we often want to wish many people — friends, family, relatives, colleagues — but selecting contacts one by one and typing messages repeatedly is time-consuming and tiring.

+**ShubhSay simplifies this by:**
+- Organising your contacts
+- Letting you create groups
+- Generating personalised wishes in bulk in just a few clicks

 ---

-## Features
+## 🚀 Features

-- Import contacts from `.vcf` files
+- 📥 Import contacts from `.vcf` files
-- Store full name and multiple phone numbers per contact
+- 👤 Store full name and multiple phone numbers per contact
-- Save data in CSV or SQLite
+- 💾 Save data in CSV or SQLite
-- Create and manage groups (Friends, Family, Office, etc.)
+- 🗂️ Create and manage groups (Friends, Family, Office, etc.)
-- Create message templates like:
+- 📝 Create message templates like:
   ```
   Happy Diwali {name}! 🎉
   ```
-- Auto-generate personalised messages for each contact
+- 🤖 Auto-generate personalised messages for each contact
-- Prepare messages group-wise in one click
+- ⚡ Prepare messages group-wise in one click

 ---

-## Project Scope
+## 🧱 Project Scope

-- Backend in Python (FastAPI)
+- 🐍 Backend in Python (FastAPI)
-- Frontend planned for mobile and web
+- 📱 Frontend planned for mobile and web
-- Focuses on organising and preparing messages (not illegal automation)
+- ⚠️ Focuses on organising and preparing messages (not illegal automation)

 ---

-## Tech Stack
+## 🛠️ Tech Stack

 - Python
 - FastAPI